cncf/tag-security/supply-chain-security/supply-chain-security-paper/secure-supply-chain-assessment.md

 -   Do you enforce review and approval of contributions prior to merging?

--   Are branch protection rules in place and enforced?
+-   Are branch protection rules in enforced?

 -   Are pull requests rubber stamped before code is pushed to protected branches?